singh-amanjot/Boston-Airbnb-Data-Analysis/README.md

 ## Dataset Access

 For this data analysis, I used publicly available data of Airbnb Boston at kaggle.com.
-This data was available in form of three CSV files: calendar.csv, listings.csv and reviews.csv
+This data was available in form of three CSV files:
+* calendar.csv
+* listings.csv
+* reviews.csv

 <!-- Motivation for Project -->
 ## Motivation for Project

 I wanted to learn about the factors which affect the Airbnb prices across a same city.
 Then using data analalysis, I wanted to answer the following questions:
-Which is the most popular region to stay in Boston?
+* Which is the most popular region to stay in Boston?
-What is the price distribution in the city and which region is the most expensive?
+* What is the price distribution in the city and which region is the most expensive?
-What are some of the factors deciding the rent of place?
+* What are some of the factors deciding the rent of place?

 <!-- Data Preparation -->
 ## Data Preparation